 Upon further investigation, he rediscovered a subterranean marvel, the largest of the long-forgotten palatial cisterns of the Byzantine Empire.
-Fish swam in an artificial freshwater lake the size of two football fields and the vaulted brick ceiling were held up by 336 thirty-foot pillars scavenged from nearby Roman ruins.
+Fish swam in an artificial freshwater lake the size of two football fields and the vaulted brick ceilings were held up by 336 thirty-foot pillars scavenged from nearby Roman ruins.

 Amazingly preserved despite centuries of conflict and siege, the cistern was built in 532 AD by the Byzantine Emperor Justinian I to store fresh water for the palace and nearby buildings.
-Nicknamed Yearbatan Sarayi, or 'The Sunken Palace' in Turkish, it is known in English as the 'Basilica Cistern' because of its location on the site of an ancient basilica.
+Nicknamed Yearbatan Sarayi, or "The Sunken Palace" in Turkish, it is known in English as the "Basilica Cistern" because of its location on the site of an ancient basilica.

 When Justinian undertook the building of the cistern, Constantinople was still in the shadow of the devastating Nika Revolt which took place in January of that year.
-The Byzantine equivalent of soccer riots gone massively out of control, the revolt took place in the wake of a hotly contested chariot race, and culminated in the burning of much of the Imperial city, and the killing of 30,000 rioters by Justinian's troops.
+The Byzantine equivalent of soccer riots gone massively out of control, the revolt took place in the wake of a hotly contested chariot race and culminated in the burning of much of the Imperial city and the killing of 30,000 rioters by Justinian's troops.
 The cisterns were built as part of the rebuilding efforts in the aftermath.

-The two giant gorgon head pillar bases at the far end of the cistern are an intriguing mystery.
-It is suspected that they may have been pulled out of an older pagan temple, where motifs of the famous gorgon Medusa were used as a protective emblem.
+The two giant Gorgon-head pillar bases at the far end of the cistern are an intriguing mystery.
+It is suspected that they may have been pulled out of an older pagan temple, where motifs of the famous Gorgon Medusa were used as a protective emblem.
 It is possible that the placement of these two faces – upside down and sideways, at the base of pillars – may have been a deliberate display of the power of the new Christian Empire.
 Or it's possible that the stones were just the right size.